 I know exactly what you’re thinking.
 Genius, right?
 Yeah.
 I know.
 Can you believe the hand that made these is not yet three?
-Just consider the concentration, effort and patience it took to make this blue one … (in case my tone isn’t conveyed by blogging, please note I am not sending my daughter to the Institute of Fine Arts quite yet, but I am of course proud of the aforementioned concentration, effort and patience)
+Just consider the concentration, effort and patience it took to make this blue one … (in case my tone isn’t conveyed by blogging, please note I am not sending my daughter to the Institute of Fine Arts quite yet, but I am of course proud of the aforementioned concentration, effort and patience).
+But the point is… Father’s Day cookies decorated by kids all by themselves, for Dad.

 how to make cookies for kids to decorate